AleMorales9011/ForgeWare/005- CONTEINERIZATION/KUBERNETES-APP-DEPLOYMENT/README.md

 Conteinerized Application deployment using Dockers and Kubernetes to illlustrate containerization best practices.
 All the required services for propper functioning of the application were created from scratch.

 ## Results
-The provided YAML defines several Kubernetes resources for deploying a MySQL database and a PHP application:
+The provided YAML snippet is a well-structured Persistent Volume Claim (PVC) requesting persistent storage in Kubernetes.
+This PVC effectively requests ```10 Gigabytes``` of persistent storage with ```ReadWriteOnce``` access for a single Pod at a time.
+The ```standard-rwo``` StorageClass dictates where and how this storage will be provisioned.

 ```ruby
 # Persistent Volume Claim to request persistent storage to kubernetes